bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 <a name="top"><h1>REST API, SQL and ORM</h1></a>

+### Lab Contents
+- Create a simple HTTP endpoint in NodeJS
+- Interface between Node and Postgres using Massive JS
+- Execute simple Postgres queries using SQL and exposed those using an HTTP API
+- Demonstrate how SQL injection can be performed on a badly implemented RDMBS backend interface
+- Implement SQL-injection proofing in your implementation
+- Implemented an API model layer using the Sequelize object relational mapper
+- Implemented API in Express using an ORM-based model layer

 [**Part 1: Using Node, Express and Massive to create API endpoints**](#part1)
 - [Part 1.1: List all users email and sex in order of most recently created](#part1.1)
 - [Part 1.2: List specified user's email and sex](#part1.2)